sasho2k/discord-word-of-the-day/README.md

 *And if you are unsure why, please scroll back [up](#settings-json).*

 ## How It Works
+This is a general explanation for the processes and thoughts behind each file in the program.
+*More can be found in the comments of the program.*
 #### Internal.py
-> - Internal works to check the settings file that is required for the bot.
+> Internal works to check the settings file that is required for the bot.
-> - If there are any errors with the settings file, we need to inform our user and quit running.
+> If there are any errors with the settings file, we need to inform our user and quit running.
-> - Specifically, we check the file for ['time'], ['channels'], and ['token'] values.
+> Specifically, we check the file for ['time'], ['channels'], and ['token'] values.
 If we're missing those or they aren't formatted right, quit.
 #### Client.py
+>
+#### Job.py
-> -
+>

 ## TODO
 #### What's Next?